Municipal Light Plant Solar Program

 - Each MLP has its own approval process and requirements.

-8. Submit Completion Documents to the portal application
+8. Submit Completion Documents via email to: solar@ene.org

 - MLP’s Permission to Operate